srl-ethz/mobilerack-interface/README.md

 ```

 ## install necessary packages
-(also check .gitlab-ci.yml for how to setup Ubuntu)
+(also check .gitlab-ci.yml for hints on how to setup Ubuntu)

 for Ubuntu